ttahmouch/covfefe/client/SCRATCH.md

 + Remember to solve the issue of name collision of renaming $schema_comparison to $schema.
 + $compare: {$regexp,$schema,$literal}
-// I completely fucking forgot that functions are being parsed from a JSON string meaning that's why they won't
+// I completely forgot that functions are being parsed from a JSON string meaning that's why they won't
 // be called.
 They won't exist.
 Functional selectors may have to be replaced with a filename or be serialized
 // and evaluated which sounds horrible, e.g., {$file_path, $json_path}
 // I may also be able to deserialize the entire request object at the proper time before dispatching an async